Chapter 4: Conformations of Alkanes and Cycloalkanes

 Other than the angle strains, all the adjacent C-H bonds are eclipsed in cyclopropane; therefore, the torsional strains are applied as well.
 Such strains can be “viewed” more clearly from the Newman projection of cyclopropane.

-The Newman projection of cyclopropane might seems unusual at first glance.
-For cyclopropane, there are three carbons, so the CH2 group connects with both front and rear carbons of the Newman projection.
+The Newman projection of cyclopropane might seem unusual at first glance.
+For cyclopropane, there are three carbons, so the CH2 group connects with both the front and rear carbons of the Newman projection.

 Because of the high level of angle strains and torsional strains, 3-membered rings are unstable.
-They rarely exist in nature and undergo ring-opening reaction easily to release the strains.
+They rarely exist in nature and undergo ring-opening reactions easily to release the strains.

 Cyclobutane